Updated February 2025

 5. Consider financial aid: In general, you will need to complete the FAFSA again after your gap year.
 However, if your financial situation hasn’t dramatically changed during the year off, then your federal aid likely won’t change much either.

-Those steps are a great start.
-Here is a sixth bonus tip: relax.
 Most students who take a gap year end up going back to school, and most schools look favorably upon the time off.
 Many students report their gap year as having been a life-changing experience.

-A gap year isn’t the right fit for everyone, but it’s a legitimate option for any student to consider.
 Ultimately, a gap year might not only preserve the hard work you’ve done in preparing your student for success—it might even be the next step in helping to maximize it.